 As a bare minimum, the student should read and make full use of the short bibliography normally provided with the essay title.

-Further help will normally be found in other books on the module bibliography; also in footnotes, end-notes and 'suggestions for further reading' in the books being read already.
+Further help will normally be found in other books on the module bibliography; also in footnotes, end-notes and 'suggestions for further reading'.